Matt Rainey is the Staff Photographer/Editor at AdventHealth, based in Altamonte Springs, FL.

 Matt is part of the talented team of creative professionals producing visual content for Creative Services & Brand.

-Matt shoots still photography for clients including American Express, Rutgers University, RWJBarnabas Health, Saint Peter's University Hospital, The New York Times, NJ Monthly Magazine, The Business Council, USGA, among other distinguished organizations.
+Most recently, Matt produced still photography for clients including American Express, Rutgers University, RWJBarnabas Health, Saint Peter's University Hospital, The New York Times, NJ Monthly Magazine, The Business Council, USGA, among other distinguished organizations.

-Since 2009, Matt has served as a contract photographer for Corporate Affairs and Colleague Communication with American Express.
+From 2009-2019, Matt served as a contract photographer for Corporate Affairs and Colleague Communications at American Express.

 Matt is the recipient of the 2001 Pulitzer Prize for Feature Photography, and a member of the team awarded the 2005 Pulitzer Prize for Breaking News Reporting.
 The awards were administered during Rainey's tenure at The Star-Ledger.
 Among scores of photography and journalism awards, he is the recipient of the 2000 Robert F. Kennedy Award for Domestic Photojournalism and the 2005 Taylor Family Award for Fairness in Newspapers, administered by The Nieman Foundation at Harvard University.

-Matt sits on the 2018 Advisory Board for the DesignThinking@Rutgers Certificate Program, Rutgers Center for Innovation Education and has served as an adjunct professor of photojournalism at Kean University and Rutgers University.
+Matt held a seat on the 2018 Advisory Board for the DesignThinking@Rutgers Certificate Program, Rutgers Center for Innovation Education and has served as an adjunct professor of photojournalism at Kean University and Rutgers University.

-Matt is a graduate of Rutgers University's Mason Gross School of the Arts, he is married and the father of three.
-He also has a new puppy at home, a German Shepard aptly named Leica.
+Matt is a graduate of Rutgers University's Mason Gross School of the Arts, he is married, and father of three.
+He also has a new puppy at home, a German Shepherd aptly named Leica.